Uniform estimation in stochastic block models is slow: Further results: upper bounds and smooth graphons

 for any representer $w$ of $\left< w\right>$.
 This is well defined in terms of the graphon, as the integral is invariant under any simultaneous (Lebesgue-)measure-preserving transformation of $x$ and $y$.

 The statistic \eqref{sig} can be interpreted as a `graphon-standard deviation'.
-Its estimation under a smooth graphon model is, in a sense, analogous to the problem of estimating the functional $\te$ in the simple SBM with two classes discussed in Section \ref{sec2}: Let $w_\te$ be the piece-wise constant graphon characterizing the SBM defined by \eqref{prop2}-\eqref{simat}.
-Since $\ta(\psg w_\te \psd)=|\te|$, estimating $\te$ is then indeed equivalent to estimation of $\ta(\left< w\right>)$ (if one considers only positive values of $\te$).
+Its estimation under a smooth graphon model is, in a sense, analogous to the problem of estimating the functional $\te$ in the simple SBM with two classes discussed in Section \ref{sec2}: Let $h_\te$ be the piece-wise constant graphon characterizing the SBM defined by \eqref{prop2}--\eqref{simat}.
+Since $\ta(\psg h_\te \psd)=|\te|$, estimating $\te$ is then indeed equivalent (for positive values) to estimation of $\ta(\left< h_\theta \right>)$.

 Under a 2-class SBM, the results of Section \ref{sec2} show $\te$ in \eqref{simat} cannot be estimated faster than $c/n$.
 It is natural to ask whether the same still holds if one works with `smoother' graphons instead of histograms (where we refer to $\psg w \psd$ as smooth if at least one of its representers is a smooth function).
-The following result answers this question, both for $\ta$ and for a larger class of functionals containing $\ta$.
+The following result addresses this question for a simple class of smooth graphons, both for $\ta(\cdot)$ and for a larger class of functionals containing $\ta(\cdot)$.

 Let $\cP_B$ be the collection of all graphons that admit a representer which is a polynomial in $x, y$, with degree bounded by some integer $D\ge 2$ and coefficients bounded by an arbitrary constant $M>0$ (this boundedness restriction is only to ensure a --nearly, up to a log term-- matching upper-bound in the next result).
 For any $0\le \theta\le 1$, let us denote by $w_\te$ the function from $[0,1]^2$ to $[0,1]$ given by